Partnership Firmregistration in India.

 How registration works

-A partnership firm is registered with the State Registrar of Firms under the Indian Partnership Act, 1932.
-Each State has its own Registrar and its own procedure — Maharashtra, Karnataka, Delhi, Tamil Nadu, and others each prescribe slightly different forms, fees, and timelines.
-The principal mechanism is uniform.
+A partnership firm is registered with the Registrar of Firms in your state.
+Each state runs its own office with its own forms, fees, and processing times — Maharashtra, Karnataka, Delhi, Tamil Nadu, and others all differ in the details.
+The overall steps are the same.

 - i.